-For climbers on a budget, and especially those that like to do it all, our recommendation is the Black Diamond ATC Guide.
-This device offers the same ideal characteristics as the simpler ATC XP for standard belays, while also providing auto-block capability for bringing up followers directly on an anchor.
-This tube-style device allows one to use the simplest, easiest to learn, and most commonly taught belay style for paying out slack while leading, negating the need to learn a new style based on the belay device.
-It also easily accommodates two strands of rope, making it ideal and versatile for rappelling — a huge bonus.
-While it isn't as inexpensive as the tube-style devices that don't have auto-block capabilities, we think that the extra couple of bucks for this ability greatly enhances the performance if you ever intend to do any multi-pitching at all.
+For climbers on a budget, and especially those who participate in a wide variety of climbing disciplines, our recommendation is the Black Diamond ATC Guide.
+This device offers the same functions as simple tube devices for standard belays, while also providing auto-block capability for belaying followers directly from an anchor.
+This device allows one to use the simplest, easiest to learn, and most commonly taught belay style for paying out slack while lead belaying, negating the need to learn a new style based on the belay device.
+It also easily accommodates two strands of rope, making it ideal for rappelling.
+While it isn't as inexpensive as the tube-style devices that don't have auto-block capabilities, we think that the extra couple of bucks for auto-blocking capability greatly enhances the value if you ever intend to do any multi-pitching.

 The only real downside to the ATC Guide is that it doesn't include any form of braking assistance.
-Assisted braking devices reduce the likelihood of dropping a lead climber, and also make it much easier to lock off and hold someone for long periods of time.
+Assisted braking devices (ABDs) reduce the likelihood of dropping a lead climber and also make it much easier to lock off and hold someone for long periods of time.
 Some passive assist devices are barely any more expensive, making them a compelling option instead.
 The ATC Guide is also slightly heavier than its closest and most popular competition, the Petzl Reverso, but we think the extra durability is worth adding a couple tenths of an ounce.
-As an exceedingly versatile device at a low price, the ATC Guide is the easy choice for our Best Bang for the Buck Award.
+If you want a versatile option at a fantastic price, this is the one we recommend.

 Read review: Black Diamond ATC Guide

 Excellent for Lead Belaying